 Here are some proven strategies for starting and growing a client list:

-Decide if you want to freelance or work for a service.
+1. Decide if you want to freelance or work for a service

 This resume should include references to your educational background and where you got your medical transcription training.
 Any other relevant information, such as membership in any professional organizations or societies, should also be noted.
 You can use this resume to solicit individual clients or apply to a transcription service.

-Email your marketing piece to your prospect list.
+5. Email your marketing piece to your prospect list

-Although sending out “batch” emails to dozens of prospects at once is an attractive time saver, it can also get your email marked as “spam,” which is never a good thing.
-Either send your inquiries out one at a time (time-consuming) or invest in a commercial email service like iContact, SendInBlue, or Constant Contact.
-Having such a service can be very useful when it comes to sending out newsletters and other marketing pieces that can help grow your business in the future.
+Although sending out “batch” emails to dozens of prospects at once is an attractive time-saver, it can also get your email marked as “spam,” which is never a good thing.
+Either send your inquiries out one at a time (time-consuming) or invest in a commercial email service like Sendinblue or Constant Contact.
+Sendinblue has a free option where you can send up to 300 emails per day, which should more than meets your needs in the beginning.
+Having such a service can be very useful when it comes to sending out newsletters and other marketing pieces that can help grow your business in the future too.

 Try to maintain your pickup and delivery schedules.
 If you have problems with the work or are in danger of falling behind, let your affected clients know as quickly as possible.
 You want to establish a reputation as being honest, trustworthy and accountable.